ftrucco01/clickbus_challenge/README.md

 Requirements:

 - A form on the first screen where the user can select the base currency and click "Convert"

 - Upon clicking "Convert", asynchronous API requests should be made for each currency

 - The results of each conversion should be listed on the screen and saved to a database (minimum fields: amount, from_currency, to_currency, created_at)

 - Additional screen with conversion history (authentication not required)

 - Functional testing for the conversion history screen

-- Technologies used: php Symfony, jquery, Angularjs, vuejs, React, bootstrap, mariadb/mysql
+- Technologies used: php Symfony, jquery, bootstrap, mariadb/mysql

 - Public repository on GitHub with precise instructions on how to run the project locally.
 The project should load correctly after a clean installation.

 # Requirements: